rcpch/digital-growth-charts-server/docs/clinician/chart-information-health-staff.md

 * Smaller centile falls or discrepancies between child’s and mid-parental centile, if seen in combination, or if associated with possible underlying disease.
 * If there are any other concerns about the child’s growth.

+## How do SDS charts work?

+Centiles are derived mathematically from standard deviation scores (SDS), also known as z scores.
+These values in turn are related to p values, the probability of finding a child with a given measurement in a sample.
+An SDS of 0 equates to the 50th centile, with positive values relating to centiles above this, and a negative value relating to centiles below.
+The benefit of reporting and charting SDS rather than centiles is that values can all be plotted on the same chart.
+It is important to note that plotting the z score against age must be against the corrected age, not the chronological one, as the chart quickly otherwise becomes very crowded and hard to interpret.

 ## Calculations as yet not implemented in the API

 ### Weight–height to BMI conversion chart